 And speaking of the betterment of humankind, Bryony Cole invited us to consider the ways in which sextech and pleasure can be used to heal.
 She noted the importance of both an empathetic lens and an inclusive community of innovators as we think about the future of sex; something she happens to specialize in.
 The Helm’s Managing Partner, Erin Shipley, closed out the issue with a look toward the future as well, evaluating new technologies, trends, and companies to watch in the category with her column, Tech of the Town.

 I would be remiss not to mention that we produced this issue amidst the #MeToo and #TimesUp movements.
-And though it may seem odd to elevate founders innovating around sex at a time when women worldwide continue to fight for basic freedoms, rights, and safety, I would argue, it’s exactly the time when we should.
+It may seem odd to elevate sextech founders at a time when women are fighting for basic rights and safety.
+I would argue it’s exactly the time when we should.

-A quick google of “sexual revolution” will tell you it began in the 1960s and concluded in the 1980s with outcomes that include “an increased acceptance of sex outside of traditional heterosexual, monogamous relationships and the claim that contraception, the pill, public nudity, pornography, premarital sex and homosexuality, alternative forms of sexuality and the legalization of abortion have all been normalized.”
+A quick google of “sexual revolution” will tell you it began in the 1960s and concluded in the 1980s.
+Its outcomes include “an increased acceptance of sex outside of traditional heterosexual, monogamous relationships and the claim that contraception, the pill, public nudity, pornography, premarital sex and homosexuality, alternative forms of sexuality and the legalization of abortion have all been normalized.”
 I can tell you after a few short weeks of researching the matter: they lied.

 #MeToo. #TimesUp —The sexual revolution is now.